-The B.S. in mathematics degree with an emphasis in data science program provides a sufficient background in mathematics, statistics, and to some extent, computer science, to produce graduates who can work in areas requiring applied mathematical techniques and tools.
+The Department of Mathematics and Computer Science offers a program of study leading to the B.S. in mathematics degree with an emphasis in data science.
+This program provides a sufficient background in mathematics, statistics, and to some extent, computer science to produce graduates who can work in areas requiring applied mathematical techniques and tools.
 This degree is structured to allow additional, optional, courses that enable the student to focus on a variety of further areas of interest.

 The following is a brief summary of degree requirements.
 For complete information and restrictions, please consult the University of Missouri-St. Louis Bulletin appropriate for you.

-II.
-The following course work in the Department of Mathematics and Statistics is required.
+- The following course work in the Department of Mathematics and Computer Science is required.
 (Must be completed with a grade of C- or higher)